Bartlesville Radio » News » Toys for Tots Native American Program Arrives in Nowata, Washington Counties

 CLICK HERE FOR THE AUDIO VERSION OF THIS STORY

 It’s been a labor of love for Cherokee Nation Tribal Councilor Dora Smith-Patzkowski.
 She says she learned about the Marine Toys for Tots Native American Program from some friends in the Osage Nation who have been participating for years.
-Since 1980, the Marine Toys for To ts Native American Program has grown to benefit more than 180,000 children who live on reservations.
+Since 1980, the Marine Toys for Tots Native American Program has grown to benefit more than 180,000 children who live on reservations.

 Now the program is coming to the 12th District of the Cherokee Reservation, thanks to Patzkowski.